awused/aw-man/README.md

   * Example: `Execute /path/to/save-page.sh`
 * Script
   * Like Execute but reads stdout from the executable as a series of commands to run, one per line.
   * Waits for the script to finish.
+Will be killed on program exit.
-Use `Execute` and the unix socket for more interactive scripting.
+    * Use `Execute` and the unix socket for more interactive scripting.
   * Example: `Script /path/to/sample-script.sh`
 * Open/OpenFolder
   * Spawns a dialog allowing the user to open new files or a new folder.